brodriguez8774/CIS298Assignment2/README.md

 ## Description

+A simple temperature conversion phone app.

+User can input a temperature, including decimals and negatives.
+This input is then converted to/from any of the following: Celsius, Fahrenheit, Kelvin, or Rankine.

+For each conversion, the user will see both the input temperature and the converted temperature, as well as the standard equation generally used for such a conversion.

+Data is saved on screen rotate and persistant until end of application.

+## Project Requirements

 Create a temperature converter application.
 The application should look like the screen shots I have provided.
 The application should do the calculation and display the formula that was used to do the calculation.